 It’s been a couple of hours since lunch.
-The delicious sandwich I ate is doing its thing – making my brain fog a little, body a bit lethargic, and raising the urge to get caffeine.
+The delicious sandwich I ate is doing its thing – making my brain fog a little, the body a bit lethargic, and raising the urge to get caffeine.
 All of this in my head while I still need to finish a presentation for the next meeting later in the day.
 As I make afternoon Indian-style Chai, I decide to take a peek at what’s going on in the Twitterverse.
 45 minutes later, a calendar reminder breaks my “quick break.”
 Now, I gotta rush to be ready for that next meeting.
 Does this sound familiar?
+Ah!
+Remote Working!

 We have all been here at one time or another.
 Not only can I relate, but I came up with ways to fix it for myself.
 I hope you find these relatable and easily adoptable.

 Remote Working is helpful in many ways.
 To take full benefit requires focus and having a clear plan.
 Here are some steps to explore to stay productive and increase efficiency.

 - Morning Routine: Stick to your AM routine.
 Getting up at the same time, working out, and making coffee, etc. will help you get into the zone and do your best work.
 With the pressure to get ready and leave home to work at a particular time off, it is easy to give up on the morning rituals.
 But it is essential to stick to the routine to start the morning in the right way.

 - Dedicated Space: Find a space that works best for you to work uninterrupted.
 It should have ample light and a comfortable sitting arrangement.
 It could be a corner in the bedroom, the breakfast area in the kitchen, or a part of the dining table in the living room.
 But have a dedicated spot that you ‘travel‘ to start your workday.

 - Structured Day:

 - Create a schedule: Have a schedule (ex: 8 AM -5 PM) and stick to it.
 Plan your work hours based on the needs of your team and work.